Disability Insurance

 The longer your deferral period, the cheaper your policy.

-Cease Age
+Policy Cease Age

 Many insurers offer a cease age of all the way up to 70.
-However, this will notably push up the price of cover over a cease age of 60 or 65 because the higher your cease age the more your premiums cost.
+However, this will notably push up the price of cover over a cease age of 60 or 65 because the higher your cease age, the more your premiums cost.

-Type of Premiums
+Type of Premium

 When you take out cover there are two types of premiums to consider: